goldfish swimmingAbout me/this blog

 No more can I pretend that certain experiences were acceptable.
 Nor do I want to.

-As such, this blog is not just about assault, abuse, trauma, depression and PTSD.
+So this blog is not just about assault, abuse, trauma, depression and PTSD.
 It’s about taking stock of my life holistically and making decisions that lead to physical, mental and spiritual well-being.

 Contact me